neurogears/CSIC-UMH-Workshop-2017/_worksheets/synching.md

 * Select the `Rhd2000DataFrame` > `BoardAdcData` field from the source output using the context menu.
 * Insert a `SelectChannels` transform and set the `Channels` property to 0.
 This will select only the first analog input channel.
 * Insert a `MatrixWriter` sink and configure its `Path` property with a file name ending in `.bin`.
-* Run the workflow and alternately press the selected key and another key a couple of times to make the LED change state.
+* Run the workflow and alternate pressing the selected key and some other key.
+Repeat this a couple of times to make the LED change state.
 * Open the binary file in MATLAB/Python/R and plot the raw data.
 What can you conclude from it?

 ### **Exercise 2:** Synchronizing video with ephys using an LED